Skip to Content

 • Limiting, segregating, or classifying employees or applicants for employment in any way which would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his or her status as an employee, because of such individual's race, color, or national origin.

-According to the EEOC, it is “unlawful to discriminate against any individual in regard to recruiting, hiring and promotion, transfer, work assignments, performance measurements, the work environment, job training, discipline and discharge, wages and benefits, or any other term, condition, or privilege of employment” on the basis of race, color, or national origin.
+According to the EEOC, it is “unlawful to discriminate against any individual regarding recruiting, hiring, and promotion, transfer, work assignments, performance measurements, the work environment, job training, discipline and discharge, wages and benefits, or any other term, condition, or privilege of employment” based on race, color, or national origin.
 The Civil Rights Act prohibits intentional race discrimination, as well as corporate policies that affect individuals of a certain race or color more than others.

 Contact Shellist Lazarz Slobin to Schedule Your Consultation